chainorders/upwood/m5-planning/business-requirements-v1.3.md

 | NFR-4 | Usability | User Interface: The platform should have an intuitive and user-friendly interface designed according to best UX/UI practices.<br/>Accessibility: Ensure the platform is accessible to users in specified geographies.<br/>Documentation: Provide comprehensive user documentations and tutorials to help users understand and utilize platform features effectively.<br/>Internal communication channel: The platform has a customer service module to communicate directly between administrator/moderator and user, the communication flow is explained in this document section 5. |
 | NFR-5 | Compatibility | Web Browsers: The platform should be compatible with the latest versions of major web browsers, including Chrome, Firefox, Safari, Brave and Edge.<br/>Devices: Ensure functionality and optimised design across various devices, including desktops, tablets, and smartphones. |
 | NFR-6 | Reliability | Uptime: The platform should maintain an uptime of 99.9% to ensure high availability.<br/>Error Rates: The system should have an error rate of less than 0.1% for all transactions and processes (except transactions failed on customer side).<br/>Failover Mechanisms: Implement failover mechanisms to ensure continuous operation in case of hardware, software failures and transaction errors. |

+## 3. Technical Clarifications

+### 3.1.
+Implementation Constraints and Limitations

+#### Circuit Breakers for Trading Activity (FR-AD-2)

+**Requirement**: "Circuit breakers for abnormal trading volumes or price movements"

+**Technical Limitation**: This functionality cannot be implemented in the current blockchain-based architecture for the following reasons:

+1. **Event-Based Architecture**: The system processes blockchain events after transactions have already been committed to the blockchain.
+By the time abnormal trading activity is detected through events, the trades have already been executed and cannot be prevented.

+2. **Direct Blockchain Access**: Users can interact directly with smart contracts using any Concordium wallet or client, bypassing the web interface entirely.
+Circuit breakers implemented in the web application cannot prevent direct blockchain interactions.

+3. **Decentralized Nature**: Blockchain transactions are immutable once confirmed.
+The system cannot retroactively cancel or reverse completed trades based on volume or price movement analysis.

+**Alternative Approaches**:

+- **Monitoring and Alerting**: Implement real-time monitoring to detect unusual trading patterns and alert administrators
+- **Manual Intervention**: Use existing pause functionality to temporarily halt contract operations when suspicious activity is detected
+- **Rate Limiting**: Apply rate limiting to web interface interactions (though this doesn't affect direct blockchain access)
+- **Post-Trade Analysis**: Generate reports on trading patterns for compliance and investigation purposes

+**Recommendation**: Remove circuit breaker functionality from requirements or specify it as monitoring/alerting only, acknowledging the technical constraints of blockchain-based trading systems.